 The company filed for Chapter 11 bankruptcy on July 14 after it became one of the many crypto lenders to perish in the wake of crypto contagion caused by the now-defunct Terra-USD collapse, which was aggravated further after the crypto market collapse.

-Simon Dixon, a crypto entrepreneur with a keen interest in the Celsius case who had said that the actual balance gap of the crypto lender is $3 billion against their claims of $1.2 billion, took to Twitter to point to the new findings.
+Simon Dixon, a crypto entrepreneur with a keen interest in the Celsius case who had said that the actual balance gap of the crypto lender is $3 billion against its claims of $1.2 billion, took to Twitter to point to the new findings.
 He said that people were upset when he showed the gaps and the fact that Celsius was misleading and “making up numbers.”

 People were upset with me when I said #Celsius are missing lots of #Bitcoin & they are making up numbers with fake $CEL valuations.
 They confirmed they have lost 67,147 #BTC & $WBTC representing 64% of their #BTC debt. $438m of the hole is assuming they can dump all $CEL for $1 pic.twitter.com/KEQg7iu9bP— Simon Dixon (Beware Impersonators) (@SimonDixonTwitt) August 15, 2022

-While many crypto experts are critical of Celsius's plans, the community had rallied behind the crypto lender in the hope of getting some of their funds back.
+While many crypto experts are critical of Celsius' plans, the community had rallied behind the crypto lender in the hope of getting some of their funds back.
 The price of the native token has surged several times after the bankruptcy, thanks to a community-driven short squeeze.
 However, the latest findings seem to have deterred many existing account holders who are not so sure of getting their funds back.